 Being in love with learning and practicing something can be the beginning of what Stulberg and Magness call a harmonious passion, the one you should aim for.
 It raises your energy and is connected to the Greek concept of Eudaimonia, which calls for continuous self-improvement towards happiness, instead of a search for instant gratification.

-Maybe you expect to love your job since the first day.
+Maybe you expect to love your job from the first day.
 But look at relationships: if you expect to find love at first sight, you’ll likely to be disappointed.
 This is what the authors call a fit mindset, which you should abandon.

 Take an incremental approach instead.
 It consists of trying different activities by practicing them and seeing what happens.
 If you get passionate you can put forth a higher amount of time and effort.
 Your commitment should grow accordingly with your mastery.

 Finding your passion is just the beginning.
-Before going all in you must check your expertise and be aware of the consequences it may have on your life.
+Before going all-in you must check your expertise and be aware of the consequences it may have on your life.

 The Passion Paradox Review